 5. Paine College

 Paine College offers a BS in Psychology that has an academic emphasis in counseling that is ranked among Georgia’s most affordable counseling degrees.
-Students enrolled in Paine College’s undergraduate counseling degree program prepare students for careers in the worlds of academia, research, clinical work, or professional employment.
+Students enrolled in Paine College’s affordable counseling degree program prepare students for careers in the worlds of academia, research, clinical work, or professional employment.
 Students explore the field of psychology through traditional classroom learning and lab experiences to simulate real-world applications.

 Paine College (Paine) is a recognized HBCU higher learning institution that was established by the United Methodist Church in 1882.
 The school’s 60+ acre campus in Augusta is home to more than 450 students.